kodekloudhub/kubernetes-challenges/challenge-2/README.md

         vi /etc/kubernetes/manifests/kube-apiserver.yaml
         ```

         Now wait for the API server to restart.
 This may take a minute or so.
 You can run the following to check if the container has been created.
-Press `CTRL-C` to eacape from the following command.
+Press `CTRL-C` to escape from the following command.

         ```bash
         watch crictl ps